Advertiser Disclosure

 Priority Pass Select Membership

 The Chase Sapphire Reserve card comes with a complimentary membership to the Priority Pass Select network of airport lounges.
-All you have to do is sign up, and there is no additional fee to do so.
+Signing up is easy, and there is no additional fee.

-Once your Priority Pass Select membership is activated, you’ll have free access to over 1,400 airport lounges in more than 600 cities worldwide.
-Plus, you can bring up to 2 travel companions with you to the lounge for free.
+Once your Priority Pass Select membership is activated, you’ll have free access to over 1,300 airport lounges in more than 600 cities worldwide.
+Plus, you can bring up to 2 travel companions to the lounge for free.

-Amenities in Priority Pass airport lounges can vary greatly, though, so it’s best to use its free app to get an idea of what to expect when planning your trip.
+Amenities in Priority Pass airport lounges can vary greatly, so it’s best to use the free app to know what to expect when planning your trip.
 Common lounge amenities include an open bar, free coffee and soda, snacks, Wi-Fi, and showers.

-Do note that you have to enroll in Priority Pass after you’re approved for a Chase Sapphire Reserve card.
+You must enroll in Priority Pass after being approved for a Chase Sapphire Reserve card to get lounge access.
 You can do this on the Card Benefits page in the Chase Travel portal.
 Once enrolled, you’ll receive your physical Priority Pass Select card in 7 to 10 days.
-You’ll need this card (or the digital card in the Priority Pass mobile app) to enter lounges worldwide.
+You need this card (or the digital card in the Priority Pass mobile app) to enter lounges worldwide.

 Chase Sapphire Lounge by The Club

-Coming soon to New York’s LaGuardia Airport (LGA), Boston Logan International Airport (BOS), and Hong Kong International Airport (HKG), the new Chase Sapphire Lounges by The Club will provide elevated experiences with “exceptional food, drink, art, entertainment, and wellness.”
+With locations at large hubs like New York’s LaGuardia Airport (LGA), Boston Logan International Airport (BOS), and Hong Kong International Airport (HKG), the Chase Sapphire Lounge by The Club provides elevated experiences for food, drink, art, entertainment, and wellness.

 We value the lounge benefits that come with the Chase Sapphire Reserve card at $300, but they can be worth much more depending on how much you travel.
-Lounge access at the airport can make long layovers more comfortable, and can easily save you hundreds of dollars in airport food and drink purchases if you travel often.
+Lounge access at the airport can make long layovers more comfortable and save you hundreds of dollars in airport food and drink purchases if you travel often.

-Bottom Line: With access to over 1,400 lounge properties worldwide, including the new Chase Sapphire Lounges, this benefit alone could provide tremendous value for the cardholder.
+Bottom Line: With access to over 1,300 lounge properties worldwide, including Chase Sapphire Lounges, this benefit can provide tremendous value.

-The Luxury Hotel and Resort Collection is a network of over 900 of the world’s best hotels and resorts around the world.
-Chase Sapphire Reserve cardmembers get free Luxury Hotel and Resort Collection membership, and can take advantage of special benefits and privileges including:
+The Edit by Chase Travel is a network of the world’s best hotels and resorts worldwide.
+Chase Sapphire Reserve cardmembers who book these hotels through the Chase Travel portal can take advantage of special benefits and privileges, including:

 • Daily breakfast for 2 guests